 Welcome to the 13 Days of Halloween

 As the title of this post hints, there’s something magical in the works — Tim Burton producing (and possibly directing) a live-action Addams Family TV series — more on this later.
 While I’m ecstatic about the possibilities of this happening, I can’t help but also be trepidacious about the age-old adage of messing with a good thing.
-You know what I’m talking about, something (a show, a movie, book, coke) that you love so much and truly believe it can never get any better than this, but then, inevitably, someone has to come around and screw with perfection and try and make it better.
+You know what I’m talking about, something (a show, a movie, book, Coca-Cola) that you love so much and truly believe it can never get any better than that, but then, inevitably, someone has to come around and screw with perfection, trying to make it better.
 Albeit there are exceptions to those rules but it doesn’t happen often.
 However, in this instance, I believe Burton and the Addamses are the perfect marriage of the macabre.

 With the exception of The Planet of the Apes (monkeys shouldn’t talk, dudes!!) every remake/reinvention Burton has touched has been a beautiful thing (Alice in Wonderland, Sleepy Hollow, Dark Shadows).

-Anywho, as my diehards (those who have been with me since the 13 Days inception) well know, the Addams Family is an all-time favorite post topic annnd I also want to be Morticia Addams when I grow up.
-My first post (while this blog was just a class project and not a labor of love) was a showdown between the Addamses and the Munsters.
+Anywho, as my diehards (those who have been with me since the 13 Days inception) well know, the Addams Family is an all-time favorite post topic, annnd I also want to be Morticia Addams when I grow up.
+My first post (when this blog was nothing morethan a class project and not the labor of love its turned into) was a showdown between the Addamses and the Munsters.
 Then again in 2015, the Addams Family was the featured post for Halloween night.
 Hell, they were even the subject of my capstone project The Rhetorical Success of Memes.
-(Don’t bother reading it; it’s long and boring AF!)
+(But don’t bother reading it; it’s long and boring AF!)
 But can you believe it?
 For a capstone project, I got to analyze the memetics of the Addams Family!
 And, ANNND, my professor said, “Go ahead and use your Halloween blog as your platform for publication.”
 Whaaaat?!
 Best.
 Assignment.
 EVAH!!
-But I digress — much as Burton and Addams are a perfect pairing of dark-humored awesomeness, so too are Burton and meself.
+But I digress — much as Burton and Addams are a perfect pairing of dark-humored awesomeness, so too are Burton and myself.
 Not Tim Burton.
 But Jered Burton.

 As you may recall, Jered and I collaborated for last year’s countdown in the Villanous Duos post.
 And it was a fucking blast!!
 But if you slackers haven’t read last season’s post — insert eye roll here — here’s our story.

 A kickass dude met a badass dame.
-They soon realized they both shared a love for the dark and twisty and taxidermy, and a bond was formed.
+They soon realized they both shared a love for the dark, twisty, and taxidermy, and a bond was formed.
 Years of hard to explain convos (one consisting of only using emojis, another using only aquatic puns—mostly fish) transpired and the bond that was formed all those many years ago grew stronger (and slightly deranged).
-She became his qween (his spelling), and he became her minion—a perfect pairing came to be and the world made a wee bit less sense that day.
+I became his qween (his spelling), and he became my minion—a perfect pairing came to be and the world made a wee bit less sense that day.
 Let’s get started . . .

 In this post